Common Course Outlines

 The All-University courses listed below are generally not included in the formal semester or summer term schedules.
 Registration in such courses requires the approval of the instructor, department/program chair, College Dean, and the Director, School of Graduate Studies.

 Arranged group study.

-A course for practitioners seeking additional training or expertise in their current vocation or profession.
-The in-service format typically includes an educational experience in which a University faculty member and a group of students concentrate on working toward the resolution of a specific problem.
+An in-service course is for practitioners seeking additional training or expertise in their current vocation or profession.
+The format typically includes an educational experience in which a University faculty member and a group of students concentrate on working toward the resolution of a specific problem.

 A course intended for specific groups or organizations outside the University community.

 Graded Satisfactory/Unsatisfactory only Student internships may be either full-time or part-time in a public or private agency appropriate to the degree objective.
 Internships consist of closely supervised periods of service that are arranged in advance of the course registration.
 Students should consult their advisor concerning prerequisites.

 Research carried out by the student that is based on appropriate methodology and scholarship.